apache/ratis/ratis-experiments/README.md

 # Apache Ratis Experiments

-#### Building and Running The Examples
+#### Building and Running The Experiments

 The repository can be complied using `mvn clean package -DskipTests -DbuildExp` under the project root directory;
 see also [BUILDING.md](../BUILDING.md).

-This module contains the experiments carried out while building the project.
+This module has been created to house experimental projects.
 Details for running the experiment are provided below.

 ## Flatbuffers